 High school campers age 13 - HS will receive 8 hours of instruction and evaluation over the two days.
 In addition to the fundamental instructional review, this camp includes a showcase environment.
 College coaches will be present at camps on college campuses, working and evaluating campers as the camp progresses.
 We will cover stances, receiving, blocking, proper throwing mechanics, throwing to all bases,plays at the plate, bunt plays, pop flies, and wild pitch recovery.
 The high school campers will be evaluated on their receiving and throwing skills.
-We will get a pop time on each camper and radar their throws.
 This information is available to each camper for use, at their discretion during the recruiting process.

 Tentative Game Plan